marko-knoebl/cc-course-web/chapter-3-team-project-pizza-frontend-and-api.md

 ## Tasks

-Main project: Create a website for searching for and ordering pizzas
+Main project: Create a React web app for searching for and ordering pizzas

-Extra project: Create a website for the owners of the pizza place - for managing pizzas and orders - as a separate React project
+Extra project: Create a React web app for the owners of the pizza place - for managing pizzas and orders - as a separate React project

 The projects should connect to an existing back-end / API